flybywiresim/docs/docs/fbw-a32nx/feature-guides/flyPad/ground.md

     <a href="../failures/">    <div class="imagemap" style="position: absolute; left: 1.3%; top: 57.5%; width: 5.8%; height: 8.1%;"><span class="imagemapname">Failures</span></div></a>
     <a href="../settings/">    <div class="imagemap" style="position: absolute; left: 1.3%; top: 88.0%; width: 5.8%; height: 8.1%;"><span class="imagemapname">Settings</span></div></a>
 </div>

+## Usage

+### Pax

+When standing at a gate this connects and disconnects the gate's jetway if a jetway is available at the current gate.

+### Door Fwd

+Opens and closes the forward door.

+### Baggage

+Calls the baggage service if available at the current airport and gate.
+Baggage service will open the cargo door, load baggage and then close the cargo door automatically.

+### Ext.
+Power

+Calls a ground power unit (GPU) if available at the current airport and gate or stand.
+This can be used if otherwise no extra power is available.

+### Fuel

+Calls the fuel truck if available at the current airport.
+It will take quite a while until the fuel truck while arrive.
+5-10 minutes is not unusual.
+When the fuel truck arrives the MSFS fuel page appears.

+It is not necessary to use this with the FlyByWire A32NX as fuel can be loaded through the MCDU (simBrief import), the flyPad Fuel page or simply the MSFS fuel dialog.

+### Door Aft

+Opens and closes the aft door.

+### Catering

+Calls the catering service if available at the current airport and gate.
+The catering service will open the aft door and automatically closes it after it has virtually supplied the aircraft.

+### Call Tug

+Calls the pushback tug to be connected to the aircraft.
+The button will become green if the pushback tug is connected to the aircraft.
+At some airports the pushback tug might not be visible (MSFS issue) but it will still be possible to pushback the aircraft.

+To disconnect the pushback tug press this button again and the button turns blue again.

+### Stop (hand symbol)

+Press this button to stop any movement of the pushback tug.

+### &ldca; (left)

+Use this button to push the aircraft backwards and left.

+### &darr; (straight)

+Use this button to push the aircraft straight backwards.

+### &rdca; (right)

+Use this button to push the aircraft backwards and right.